builderbill

 Percussion Drill

-An electric drill that has a hammer option for drilling fairly small holes into masonry.
-Percussion Drill page.
+An electric drill that has an on/off hammer option for drilling fairly small holes into masonry.
+It can also drill steel and wood in the normal way.

 Plate Compactor